sinequa/sba-angular/docs/modules/pepper/pepper.md

 }
 ```

-The width and height may also be used in the template.
+The `width` and `height` inputs may also be used in the template.
 For example:

 {% raw %}